ZetCode

 HttpResponse.BodyHandlers.ofFile(Paths.get(fileName)));

-The HTTP POST method sends data to the server.
-It is often used when uploading a file or when submitting a completed web form.
+The HTTP POST method transmits data to the server.
+It is commonly used for uploading files or submitting completed web forms.

 Main.java